KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 A typical example is a user onboarding flow, where a user progresses from the app's initial launch through activities such as registration, profile completion, and orientation.
 Another example is a purchase flow, where a user progresses through a shopping cart experience to a purchase event.

 <Callout icon="📘" theme="info">
-  #### Private Beta
+  #### Public Beta

-  Currently, this feature is a Private Beta Release.
-If you want access to this feature, contact your Success Manager or the [CleverTap Support](https://help.clevertap.com/hc/en-us/requests/new).
+  This feature is released in Public Beta.
+For more information about this feature or any queries, contact your Success Manager or the [CleverTap Support](https://help.clevertap.com/hc/en-us/requests/new).
 </Callout>

 # Creating a Funnel